techanon/vroxy/README.md

 # qroxy
 Self-hosted light-weight server proxy for YoutubeDL.

-Run with python3 and yt-dlp (or your preferred fork of youtubeDL) installed.
+Run with python3 and yt-dlp installed.

 Currently in alpha.